lpiccinelli-eth/UniK3D/README.md

 ```
 If everything runs correctly, `demo.py` should print: `RMSE on 3D clouds for ScanNet sample: 21.9cm`.
 `demo.py` allows you also to save output information, e.g. rays, depth and 3D pointcloud as `.ply` file.

+## Gradio Demo

+- Plase visit our [HugginFace Space](https://huggingface.co/spaces/lpiccinelli/UniK3D-demo) for an installation-free test on your images!
+- You can use a local Gradio demo if the HuggingFace is too slow (CPU-based) by running `python ./gradio_demo.py` after installation.

 ## Get Started